macvie/macvie/content/post/if-not-for-you.md

 &#09;I don’t wanna sing it, if this is not for you

-I know, I know, I know, I should have done it all before I hope, you are gonna forgive all those years that are gone I wish, it’s not too late, not too late for us both
+I know, I know, I know, I should have done it all before I hope, you're gonna forgive all those years that are gone I wish, it’s not too late, not too late for us both
 To stand side by side until our last days